Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/configuration-translations.md

 }
 ```

+### The Translation API

+We offer a translation API for customization, such as in scheduled tasks and similar use cases.

+Epicweb.Optimizely.AIAssistant.Services.TranslationService, which includes TranslateText(string input, CultureInfo? fromLanguage, CultureInfo toLanguage, string source = null)

 ## Examples

 ### **Scenario 1:** English page exists with text in the property "page description", change to Swedish context of the page, spinn the wheel and it translates the field.